AOC trashes Republican lawmaker over Hunter Biden ‘white privilege’ dig

 Rep. Alexandria Ocasio-Cortez Wednesday trashed a white Republican colleague for saying Hunter Biden is the “epitome of white privilege” after the presidential son crashed a congressional hearing.

-The firebrand progressive lawmaker denounced Rep. Nancy Mace (R-South Carolina) for playing the race card in attacking Hunter Biden.
+The firebrand progressive lawmaker denounced Rep. Nancy Mace, R-S.C., for playing the race card in attacking Hunter Biden.

 “(It) gives the whole game away,” Ocasio-Cortez said.
 “We give flowery words, but at the end of the day, participate in the structural erosion of the rights and representation of people that are marginalized.”